uidaholib/main-web-redesign_draft/content/services/distance.md

 You should receive a mailing label along with books you receive from the library.
 Use the label to mail the book back to us when you are finished with it.
 If you don't have a mailing label, please return books to the following address:

-University of Idaho Library Circulation
+University of Idaho Library Circulation<br>
-875 Perimeter Dr MS 2350
+875 Perimeter Dr MS 2350<br>
 Moscow ID  83844-2350

 ### Coeur d'Alene Students

-University of Idaho patrons in CdA can return their materials to the [Molstead Library](https://www.nic.edu/websites/default.aspx?dpt=38&pageId=6245) at North Idaho College at 1000 West Garden Avenue.
+University of Idaho patrons in CdA can return their materials to the [Molstead Library](https://www.nic.edu/library/) at North Idaho College at 1000 West Garden Avenue.
 The library's hours can be found on their website.

 ### Boise Students

 University of Idaho patrons in Boise have the option of picking up and dropping off books at the College of Law Boise.

 ## Course Reserves